 What this means is:

-According to 2017 the Federal Motor Carrier Safety Administration, intercity buses accounted for 13 percent of our nation’s fatal bus accidents in one year.
-School buses made up 40 percent of the fatal crashes and 35 percent involved transit buses.
+According to the latest Federal Motor Carrier Safety Administration data, intercity buses accounted for 11 percent of our nation’s fatal bus accidents in one year.
+School buses made up 38 percent of the fatal crashes and 35 percent involved transit buses.

-In 2017, 73 school buses and 13 transit buses were in fatal crashes.
-There was a total of 232 fatal accidents involving buses in the year, which is the lowest number since 1975.
+In 2020, 46 school buses, 9 intercity buses, and 86 transit buses were in fatal crashes.
+There was a total of 141 fatal accidents involving buses that year, which is the lowest number since 1975.

 While buses tend to be involved in far fewer accidents than other vehicle types, two features of buses may lead to particularly severe injuries: